MLDL-2024-GIST/Coding-Assignment/README.md

   <img src = "https://github.com/MLDL-2024-GIST/Coding-Assignment/assets/97542056/1562d39f-c48d-47c5-8407-b53e0714f9f5" width="400" height="300">
 </p>

-`REPORT3`: You must include all the following problems in the report to receive a full grade
 ### (1) Implementing Various Kernel Filters and Comparing Each Other
 Apply various kernel filters to SVM and compare their performance.